randika-srimal/auto-mouse-mover/README.md

 #Auto Mouse Mover

-Simply run this script and it will move mouse pointer every 4 minutes and 58 seconds.This may be usefull when you need to keep your linux desktop active.
+Simply run this script and it will move mouse pointer every 5 seconds by default and it will switch between currently opened windows randomly every 5 seconds.This may be usefull when you need to keep your linux desktop active.

 ###Instructions